CharlieSL1/AHM-Dataset/Csound/opcode/TECHNICAL.md

 ### 4.3 Training Procedure

 Optuna tuning is performed on an 80/20 train/test split (`random_state=42`, stratified by emotion) to obtain the best hyperparameters.
-The final classifier for ONNX export is then **retrained on the complete dataset** (all 1,262 rows).
-This two-stage procedure is critical: training on the full dataset ensures all 80 chord progression classes appear in the model output.
-Training only on the 80% split leaves 7 rare classes unseen, reducing the output dimension to 73 and breaking the index mapping at runtime.
+The final classifier for ONNX export is then **retrained on the complete dataset** (all 2,196 rows).
+This two-stage procedure is critical: the split is stratified by emotion (6 classes), not by the 108-class progression target, so rare progressions may be absent from the 80% fold and break index mappings at runtime.
+Training on the full dataset ensures all 108 classes appear in the model output.

+**Held-out accuracy** (80/20 split, before retraining on full data):
+- Top-1: 24.8%
+- Top-3: 49.1%
+- Majority-class-per-pair baseline: 24.8%

+The model faithfully learns the dominant harmonic preference per (emotion, scale) cell.
+Its primary role is to package the full learned class distribution as an ONNX tensor for temperature-weighted runtime sampling — the argmax case reduces to the majority-class lookup, while temperature sampling draws from the full distribution.

 ### 4.4 Export to ONNX via skl2onnx